 Brittany Ferries to Spain

 Nowadays we don’t look beyond the excellent service provided by Brittany Ferries between Portsmouth and Santander or Bilbao.
+This is the best way to travel to Spain without flying.
 It can be a fairly expensive crossing but is most enjoyable with very convenient departure and arrival times.
 On all crossings to Spain it is compulsory to book accommodation which ranges from a reclining seat to a deluxe cabin.
 The routes offered by Brittany Ferries are as follows: